Beatrice Prentice: Later career

 In May 1923 Prentice and Cornelia Otis Skinner acted in the first theatrical effort of Eleanor Robson Belmont.
 Co-written with Harriet Ford, In The Next Room was an adaptation of a short story by Burton E. Stevenson.
 Winthrop Ames and Guthrie McClintic produced the play in Atlantic City, New Jersey.

 Prentice performed the lead in the annual entertainment for the Garden School Alumnae Association on February 13, 1925.
 The benefit assisted the Alice Chapin Adoption Nursery and was held at the Ritz-Carlton in New York City.

 Following many years on the New York stage and tours of the Orient with the Frawley company, she opted for domestic life for several years in California.
 She returned to the theater in an Arthur Freed production of Loving Ladies written by Margaret Mayo and Aubrey Kennedy.
 Performances began at the Orange Grove Theater in Los Angeles, California.
 The show entertained with continuous action covering a story which lasted three hours.
 After the Orange Grove engagement Prentice was offered a chance to make a motion picture series of farces.
 One studio was confirmed to have made her an offer.

 She played the title role, a petite Chinese princess, in Turandot, which opened at the Pasadena Playhouse in January 1927.
 The tale of old China was one of a succession of oriental parts she had depicted.
 Her cruel nature as the character turns warm-hearted only when she finds a lover who can solve her three riddles.
 Prentice's costumes are lovely.
 In Amber, she acted the role of the nautch dancer only a short time before.

 In March 1927 Ruth Helen Davis produced Smilin Thru at the Belmont Theater at Vermont and First Street Playhouse, in Los Angeles.
 Prentice played the dual roles of Kathleen Dungannon and Moonyeen opposite English actor Wyndham Standing.
 Prentice was praised by a critic for her radiant presence and skill in performing two characters and a difficult and emotional third act.

+Death

 Beatrice Prentice died in Los Angeles on May 30, 1977, aged 92, from pneumonia.